-The distance between a sure bet and a Mystery is adventure fueled by trepidation.
-Award winning singer-songwriter and multi-instrumentalist Aaron Davis works the lesser-worn corners of the American musical fabric through an unconventional lens.
+The distance between a sure bet and a Mystery is adventure fueled by restlessness.
+Multi-instrumentalist and vocalist Aaron Davis works the lesser-worn corners of the American musical fabric through an unconventional lens.
 Slide banjo?
-Yep.
 Detuned guitar made of metal and an electric cigar box?
-Ok, let’s do this.
-From “searing slide guitar” (Country Weekly) in the Southern country-blues vein ala Duane Allman, to grooving poetic tunes that swing from fingerstyle folk-grass to gritty Americana and soulful Rock N Roll, Davis has been described as a “truly phenomenal songwriter” (About.com).
-He draws from his rural Kentucky roots as much as his love for the Western landscape and the colorful characters that inhabit them.
-The rootsy nature of these transmissions is compounded by fervent texture experts that steer the dynamic touring band, Aaron Davis & The Mystery Machine.
+You bet.
+From “searing slide guitar” (Country Weekly) in the country-blues vein à la Duane Allman with “a particularly interesting approach that mixes poetry, groove and roughness” (Lonestar Time) to a patchwork of fingerstyle folk, gypsy grass, gritty Americana and soulful roots-rock, Davis has been described as a “truly phenomenal songwriter” (About.com).

-The aforementioned projects have allowed him to share bills with some of his heroes—Wilco, Willie Nelson, Jason Isbell & the 400 Unit, Buddy Guy, Sam Bush, Steve Earle, Grace Potter, Justin Townes Earle, and James McMurtry.
-This has also led him to festival, theater and club stages across the country as well as private events and the occasional wedding around Jackson Hole when he’s not on the road or knee-deep in a river wielding a fly rod.
+The aforementioned projects have allowed Davis to share bills with some of his heroes—Wilco, Willie Nelson, Jason Isbell & the 400 Unit, Buddy Guy, Sam Bush, Brian Wilson, Steve Earle, Hayes Carll, Nicki Bluhm, Justin Townes Earle, Grace Potter, and James McMurtry.
+This has also led to festival, theater and club stages across the country as well as private events and the occasional wedding around Jackson Hole when he’s knee-deep in a river wielding a fly rod.